schadha17/schadha17/README.md

 # 👋 Hi, I’m Siddharth

-I work as a Software Engineer for Capital One Canada.
+I work as a Sr. Software Engineer for Capital One Canada.
 I pursued my Bachelor's in Computer Science from Carleton University.
 Throughout the school, I got opportunities to work on following internships & projects.

 - Developing C code for functional safety of QNX Kernel